DigitalBrainJS/define-accessor2/README.md

 Special type:
 - Any (TYPE_ANY)

-There are predicates for each type named like isUndefined(value), isNumber(value) etc.
+*There are predicates for each type named like isUndefined(value), isNumber(value) etc.*

 You can combine these types:
-type: 'string|number'
+type: 'string|number' // strings
 or
-type: TYPE_STRING|TYPE_NUMBER
+type: TYPE_STRING|TYPE_NUMBER //bit mask or
+type: string|number // decorators converted to a type bit mask with the valueOf() method

+### Decorators
+The library supports both versions of the decorators specification (legacy & current draft).
+There are following decorators:
+- lazy
+- cached
+- touches
+- type
+- validate
+- accessor
+- and decorators for each basic type (string, number, array etc. see [Built-in types](#built-in-types)) Each decorator has valueOf method that returns a type bit mask, so it's possible to pass decorators as a type:
+@type(number|string)

 ## Contribution
 Feel free to fork, open issues, enhance or create pull requests.